teamhanko/passkeys-python/README.md

 3. Register a passkey:

-   * After logging in, click on 'Register Passkey' button to register a passkey for the logged-in user.
+   * After logging in, register a passkey for the logged-in user.

-4. Log Out:
+4. Log out:
    * After the passkey registration is successful, log out of the application.

 5. Login with with a passkey